jfbrennan/single-file-web-component/README.md

 ```html
 <object data="filename.html" type="text/html"></object>
 ```
-Note that object elements must be styled with `width: 0; height: 0;` they cannot be hidden.
+Note that object elements must be styled with `width: 0; height: 0;`.
+They cannot be hidden.

 ## Utils
 [`bindTemplateEvents(element)`](./bind-template-events.js) Replaces descendents' `onevent` attributes with an event listener of the same type.